 To accept credit card payments online, most startups look for billing solutions that can handle recurring billing.
-However, the reach of a billing system is more extensive than you initially might think – it has a foot in product, customer care, reporting and accounting.
+However, the reach of a recurring billing software is more extensive than you initially might think – it has a foot in product, customer care, reporting and accounting.

 Going for the first subscription billing system that you come across without doing adequate research may be adding an unwarranted expense to your startup instead of making enabling you to manage financial matters more efficiently.
 Below are some reasons why a particular subscription billing system may not work for your business: